KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 ## Tool Terminology Restriction

-The term “tool” is restricted in canonical Zenetist composition.
+The term "tool" is restricted in canonical Zenetist composition.

-“Tool” frequently enforces an instrumentalist paradigm:
+"Tool" frequently enforces an instrumentalist paradigm:
 - framing systems, intelligences, artifacts, collaborators, or environments as objects to be wielded toward externally imposed purpose.

 Canonical terminology instead prefers: